pascallaliberte/sharpen.page/index.md

 _Start here:_{: .home-service-offering-start-here }
 [Start this week + 3 next weeks, USD $2,100](#){: .cta-btn }

-After pre-payment, you'll receive an invitation to a strategy thread over ZipMessage.
+After pre-payment, you'll receive an invitation to a page where we'll have hold our coaching discussion.
 Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>

 <div markdown="1" class="home-service-offering-summary">

-### _Option #3_<br>Interview Review x4
+### _Option #3_<br>One Week for Your Landing Page

-**Over a week, I'll review 4 interview recordings** you conducted and provide feedback.
+**Over a week, I will:**

-* Feedback on the interview questions
-* Help interpret the buyer's responses
-* Uncover insights and potential next steps
+* Help get a sense of what the product does for your buyers (help formulate some jobs-to-be-done)
-* **Plus: a short review of your landing page given the findings**
+* Give feedback on your product landing page and marketing taglines

 _Start here:_{: .home-service-offering-start-here }
 [Reserve Week of June 13-17, USD $800](#){: .cta-btn }

-After pre-payment, I'll create four separate ZipMessage threads where you'll be able to upload your interview recordings.
+After pre-payment, I'll create a page that will hold our discussion (messages and video screen shares).
 Subject to the [Sharpen.page Master Agreement](#).
 {: .home-service-offering-terms }

 </div>